yr-moon/snap-engine/snap-esa-snappy/src/main/resources/README.md

 It is worth mentioning that the `snap-python` module works with the standard *CPython*, so that any native Python extension modules such as `numpy` and `scipy` can be used.
-Before you read further you may have a look at the example code in
+Before you read further you may have a look at the example code in `examples/*.py` for using the SNAP Java API from Python

-1. `snappy-examples/*.py` for using the SNAP Java API from Python, and
+The link from Python to the SNAP Java API is established via a Python module now named *esa_snappy*.
-2. `snappy-examples/snappy-ndvi-operator` for extending SNAP by an (NDVI) operator plugin.
+The snappy module

-The link from Python to the SNAP Java API is established via a Python module named *snappy*.
-The snappy module depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
+depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
 This bridge is implemented by the [jpy Project](https://github.com/bcdev/jpy) and is independent from the snappy module.

-snappy has been tested with Python 2.7, 3.3 and 3.4 with Java 7 and 8 JDKs.
+Until version SNAP-9, the Python module was named *snappy*, but this lead to conflicts as other common Python packages exist with this name.
+E.g., various state-of-the-art Python packages (such as xarray, dask) could not be used.

-Since `snap-python` version 5.0.5, SNAP configures itself for a given Python executable.
-If not already done by the installer, set the configuration property `snap.pythonExecutable` in file `${snap.home}/etc/snap.properties` to your desired Python executable.
+Moreover, the *snappy* module could only be used with Python versions <= 3.6.
+The new *esa_snappy* module now also supports Python 3.7, 3.8, 3.9 and 3.10.

 ////////////////////////////// To following text is outdated - MUST UPDATE SOON //////////////////////////////